koppen/mentalized/source/_posts/2025-01-24-sti-eager-load.markdown

 - technology
 ---

 This week has been ... interesting.
-Not because of obvious geopolitical events, but because a [client application](https://eventzonen.dk) started throwing weird errors in background processes - and otherwise reliable cronjobs just didn't do what they were supposed to; no failures or anything, they just didn't process the records they were meant to.
+Not because of obvious geopolitical events, but because a [client application](https://eventzonen.dk) started throwing weird errors; background processes failed in ways that weren't possible and otherwise reliable cronjobs just didn't do what they were supposed to; no failures or anything, they just didn't process the records they were meant to.

 <!--more-->